farTooOld/Kicad_BreadBoard/README.md

 Footprints can be linked to 3D-Models (STEP and/or WRL(graphic).
 Footprints can be linked to Schematic 'Symbols'.

+NOTE: The posted Parts (Jumper/Wire and BB-Mini) have Colored Step Files and are Linked to them in the Footprints.
+User needs to set their Visibility in the Footprint-3D panel and may need to change the Link to them on User's system...
+And, best to have only one color enabled to avoid Color-Bleeding especially on some old machines....
+Once placed on BB (or PCB) they will retain the set color/link until/if user Updates from Library.
+Thus, just 'Update', don't update from Library.

 Schematic's are NOT absolutely required for a BreadBoard (or, PCB) and simple Hand-Sketched hobby circuits are an ideal use-case for this.
 Naturally, it's always preferred to have a Schematic (for various reasons).